How to buy BWP Trust (BWP) shares in Australia

 Learn how to easily invest in BWP Trust shares.

 BWP Trust is a reit - industrial business based in Australia.
 BWP Trust shares (BWP) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
 BWP Trust has a trailing 12-month revenue of around $158.2 million.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in BWP Trust

 - Compare share trading platforms.
 To buy shares listed in Australia, you'll need to sign up to a broker with access to the ASX.
 Our table can help you choose.

 - Open and fund your brokerage account.
 Complete an application with your personal and financial details, such as your ID and tax file number.
 Fund your account with a bank transfer, PayPal or debit card.

 - Search for BWP Trust.
 Find the share by name or ticker symbol: BWP.
 Research its history to confirm it's a solid investment against your financial goals.

 - Purchase now or later.
 Buy today with a market order or use a limit order to delay your purchase until BWP Trust reaches your desired price.
-To spread out your risk, look into dollar-cost averaging, which smooths out buying at consistent intervals and amounts.
+Look into dollar-cost averaging to spread out your risk, which smooths out buying at consistent intervals and amounts.

-- Check in on your investment.
+- Check on your investment.
 Congratulations, you own a part of BWP Trust.
-Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
-You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.
+Optimise your portfolio by tracking how your stock and the business performs with an eye on the long term.
+You may be eligible for dividends and shareholder voting rights on directors and management that affect your stock.